Miss Earth USA

 Miss Earth USA (formerly Miss Earth United States) is an annual beauty pageant which selects the United States representative to Miss Earth which is an annual international beauty pageant promoting environmental awareness.

 In January 2016, Carousel Productions, Inc., the organization who owns Miss Earth, announced through their official Facebook fan page that the Miss Earth USA program would be managed by U.S. Earth Productions/Beauty Beyond Borders, Inc., under the leadership of national director Laura Clark.
 In August 2018, the current organization announced it would be changing its name to Miss Earth USA.

-The current Miss Earth USA is Haley Poe of Pennsylvania, who won the title on July 6, 2025 at the Hamilton Hotel in Washington, D.C.
+The current Miss Earth USA is Gia Soleil Espinoza of Texas, who won the title on January 3, 2026 at the Rosen Centre Hotel in Orlando, Florida.

 History

 2001-2004: Ms. America International

 From 2001 to 2005 participants were selected by the Ms. America International pageant where the prize was to represent the United States at the Miss Earth Pageant.

 The very first American delegate for Miss Earth was Abigail Royce of California.
 She competed in 2001 where she landed as one of the Top 10 semifinalists.